omnipotentuser/openstream/README.md

 Generic streaming with a MCU to control the connection type and data exchange using WebRTC.

 ###Working apps:
+---

 **Hallway**

-The app is found at [openstream.openhack.net#hallway](http://openstream.openhack.net#hallway)
+The app is found at [openstream.openhack.net/hallway](http://openstream.openhack.net#hallway)

 Give the room a name, whatever you desire.
 The auto room generation is useful if the name needs to be anonymous.

 Be sure to allow the browser to accept the webcam permission.
-Opera, Firefox and Chrome works on all main OSes except iOS.
+Opera, Firefox and Chrome works on Linux, OSX, and Windows, and Android.
+---

 **Lavatory**